gabrielfalcao/bose/functional_tests/doc_tests/test_issue089/unwanted_package.rst

 To exclude the tests in the unwanted package, we can write a simple plugin that implements :meth:`IPluginInterface.wantDirectory()` and returns ``False`` if the basename of the directory is ``"unwanted_package"``.
-This will prevent nose from descending into the unwanted package.
+This will prevent bose from descending into the unwanted package.

-    >>> from nose.plugins import Plugin
+    >>> from bose.plugins import Plugin
     >>> class UnwantedPackagePlugin(Plugin):
     ...     # no command line arg needed to activate plugin ...     enabled = True